dobitamas/Market-Angular/README.md

 ### Executing program

 * If you want to enable hot reload on market-service, install nodemon to run it in hot reload.

+### Features done (updating as I move forward in the project)
+* Reading items from database
+* Adding items to cart
+* Progress bar when loading something
+* Notification about data load has been done
+* Light/Dark theme switcher

+### Features planned
+* Deleting from cart is in progress
+* I want to populate every item in the store with more details(such as price, quantity)
+* Filter ingredients by new details
+* Checkout-page
+* Search on page
+* User register/login
+* UI Refactor
+* UI Notifications for every action

 ## Help